Many people confuse our work for our vocation. Our vocation is the love of Jesus.St. Teresa of Calcutta

 At the heart of every vocation is being an instrument of God’s love, which is something that we can easily live right now.
 We can be so anxious to get to a chapter of our lives that hasn’t begun yet.
 We can’t wait to skip ahead and find out what’ll happen.
 It’s hard to be patient, but God is working in His perfect timing to reveal your vocation to you.
 He’s taking His time to write your story according to His will.
 While we wait to learn what our vocation will be, we can still prepare for it now.
 Of course, there are countless ways to prepare for your vocation, but I’ve listed four to get you started.

 1. Embrace the season of waiting

 God has you exactly where He wants you.
 It’s so tempting to wish this time away, to rush through it, and to continually look forward to what’s coming next.
 Approach this season of waiting joyfully as you prepare for what God has planned for you.
 Having this perspective will help you stay open to the blessings and graces that God is trying to give you during this time.

 2. Pray often and intentionally

 When we love someone, we spend time with them.
-Prayer and the sacraments is how we spend time with God and grow closer to him.
-Having an active prayer life will help you recognize his plan for your life.
+Prayer and the sacraments are how we spend time with God and grow closer to Him.
+Having an active prayer life will help you recognize His plan for your life.
 If you’ve hit a prayer slump or if daily prayer is new to you, designate a time, a place, and a way to pray, and get started on your relationship with God.
-Through daily prayer, he’ll soften your heart and fill you with graces.
+Through daily prayer, He’ll soften your heart and fill you with graces.
 As a word of advice, don’t only pray about your vocation.
 Without making your entire Holy Hour about your vocation, you can easily pray for the wisdom and the courage to say “yes” to God’s plan for your life.